jeffstieler/atlas-help/vagrant/shares/wordpress.html.md

 ---
-title: "Using Vagrant Share with Wordpress"
+title: "Using Vagrant Share with WordPress"
 ---

-# Using Vagrant Share with Wordpress
+# Using Vagrant Share with WordPress

-Vagrant Share works with Wordpress, but only when relative URLs are used.
+Vagrant Share works with WordPress, but only when relative URLs are used.

-By default, Wordpress uses absolute URLs.
+By default, WordPress uses absolute URLs.
 This means that theme HTML may contain `http://127.0.0.1/asset.png` instead of `/asset.png`.